contensis/docs-management-http/entries/unpublish-an-entry.md

 ---
 # Unpublishing entries

-Unpublishing an entry stops the entry from being returned in the Delivery API, removing it from your website. the unpublished entry will still be available in preview.
+Unpublishing an entry stops the entry from being returned in the Delivery API, removing it from your website.

 An entry can be unpublished by invoking the sysUnpublish workflow event.